agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 ## Design

-Tekton has a "nesting doll" of ideas that are used to build useful pipelines.
+Tekton has a bit of a "nesting doll" of ideas that are used to build useful pipelines.

 Tasks are the most basic level of control.
 A Task object allows for you to write which programs should be run, in what containers, and in what order.
 It also allows for a Task author to specify inputs and outputs (and defaults) that are needed for the Task to run.